Linuxfabrik/monitoring-plugins/check-plugins/kvm-volume/README.md

 default ! fedora43.qcow2       ! file !
 20.0GiB  !
 7.5GiB
 ```

+The volume table is sorted by the space actually taken, which is the question "what is filling this up".
+The largest *promise* is a different volume: a 128 GiB image holding a gigabyte answers a question nobody asked.

 ## States

-* OK if every pool stays within the thresholds, which by default is every pool, because the thresholds are unset.
+* OK if every store stays within the thresholds, which by default is every store, because the thresholds are unset.
 * OK with "No running storage pools found." if the host has no pool running.
-* WARN if a pool has promised its volumes more than `--warning` percent of the storage underneath it.
+* WARN if the pools on one filesystem have promised their volumes more than `--warning` percent of what it holds.
 * CRIT if it reaches `--critical`.
 * UNKNOWN if libvirt cannot be reached, if `virsh` is missing, or on an invalid `--match` or `--ignore` pattern.
 * `--brief` hides the rows that are within the thresholds.
 It changes nothing about the state or the performance data.